Foegro/BringlePack/README.md

 1. Install [Steamodded](https://github.com/Steamodded/smods)
 (Guide for installing Steamodded: https://github.com/Steamodded/smods/wiki)
 2. Put this mod into the Mods folder, like you did with Steamodded

+To select the cards, on the titlescreen go to OPTIONS - Customize Deck and then select the Bringle one for **each of the suits**